krisztianb/typedoc-umlclass/README.md

 ## Usage

 TypeDoc automatically detects plugins installed via npm.
-After installation TypeDoc can be used normally and this plugin is going to create a UML class diagramm for every class and interface within your project.
+After installation TypeDoc can be used normally and this plugin is going to create a UML class diagram for every class and interface within your project.

 ## Options